Trade/other name(s): Zelboraf

 This drug may interact with a number of other drugs or supplements in the body.
 (See "Interactions" above.)
 Be sure your doctor is aware of all drugs and supplements you are taking.
 Do not start or stop taking any drug without talking to your doctor about all of them.

-Vemurafenib may affect the heart's rhythm.
+Vemurafenib may affect the heart's rhythm and prolong the QT interval (slow down the electrical impulses in the heart).
 Tell your doctor if you have ever been diagnosed with heart disease.
 Your doctor will test your heart rhythm with an EKG and will test your blood levels of certain minerals that could affect heart rhythm before you start treatment and several times during treatment.
 Report any episodes of fast or irregular heartbeat, chest pain, lightheadedness, dizziness, or shortness of breath to your doctor right away.
+These changes can be life-threatening.

 This drug can make your skin very sensitive to sunlight, which could make your skin burn more easily and lead to severe sunburns.
 You should try to avoid sunlight while taking this drug.
 When going outdoors, you should wear clothes that protect your skin, including your face, head, hands, arms, and legs, and use broad-spectrum sunscreen and lip balm with an SPF of at least 30.